Skip to contents

 pid

 column in dat specifying the personal identifier.
 This identifier needs to be unique for each person throught the whole data set.
+Can be NULL.

 Value